 Inside the house

-If you can bear to tear yourself away from those views, that tub, and the awesome sauna, on the bottom two floors of the house you’ll find a couple of cwtchy lounges, all set up with plenty of TV channels to choose from.
-There’s also a study if you need to get some work done.
+If you can bear to tear yourself away from those views, that tub, and the sauna; on the bottom two floors of the house you’ll find a couple of cwtchy lounges, and there’s also a study if you need to get some work done.

 A well equipped kitchen leads to a separate, dedicated dining room with bi-folding doors.
 This is perfect for nippy evenings when eating outside is a bit too much of an ask.